 How to file a case in consumer court explained by our expert consumer court lawyer with stages?
 Important tips on how to file a case in consumer court by expert consumer lawyer.
-The format of notice of consumer court as well as the consumer complaint can be downloaded free from our site.
+The format of notice of consumer court and the consumer complaint can be downloaded free from our site.

 TIPS ON HOW TO FILE CASE IN CONSUMER COURT:

 STEP ONE OF HOW TO FILE CASE IN CONSUMER COURT involves collecting all the documents related to the consumer dispute.
 The document can be receipt of the goods or services purchased, the warranty card, guarntee card etc.

 STEP TWO OF HOW TO FILE CASE IN CONSUMER COURT

 The second and the most important step of how to file

 The contents of the notice should be very specific.
 The consumer notice should contain the date of purchase, the value.
 A Consumer notice should also contain the specific details of the complaint.
 Consumer notice should also contain the specific details of the deficiency and the problem.
 The period of compliance of the notice should also be mentioned specifically in the notice.

 STEP THREE OF HOW TO FILE CASE IN CONSUMER COURT

 After the time given in the notice period of the consumer notice expires; the case at the consumer court is to be filed.
 The name and address of the dealer, the details of the goods and services should be given correctly.
 A detailed statement of the dispute